TexaCaliDev/FancyACocktail/README.md

 # Fancy A Cocktail
 ### by: Benjamin Roth
 Follow my progress on [Trello](https://trello.com/b/NGPGvRZF/fancy-a-cocktail)

+You Can find a copy of my website [Here](https://texacalidev.github.io/FancyACocktail/index.html)
 ---
 This project is my week one Project for General Assembly.
 The purpose of this app is to let the user choose a cocktail for their mood.
 It will also list the ingredients/recipe for the cocktail that is generated randomly.